READING

 All pupils are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world they live in, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.
 Reading widely and often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.
 Reading also feeds pupils’ imagination and opens up a treasure house of wonder and joy for curious young minds.

 The importance of daily personalised reading practice cannot be overstated.
-Recent studies indicate that when students spend 25 minutes a day reading suitably challenging books which they successfully comprehend (demonstrated by achieving 90% or more on the reading practice quiz), then children will achieve optimal progress.
-Through the use of home reading journals, we actively encourage parental engagement to support reading development at home.
+Recent studies indicate that when students spend 25 minutes a day reading suitably challenging books which they successfully comprehend, then children will achieve optimal progress.
+Through the use of home reading records, we actively encourage parental engagement to support reading development at home.